Sourav Pal

-Sourav Pal (born 1955) is an Indian theoretical chemist, a professor of chemistry at IIT Bombay, and the director of the Indian Institute of Science Education and Research, Kolkata.
-He was a director of CSIR-National Chemical Laboratory in Pune, and an adjunct professor at the Indian Institute of Science Education and Research, Pune.
+Sourav Pal (born 12 May 1955) is an Indian theoretical chemist, former professor of chemistry at IIT Bombay, and former Director of the Indian Institute of Science Education and Research, Kolkata.
+He was a director of the CSIR-National Chemical Laboratory in Pune and an adjunct professor at the Indian Institute of Science Education and Research, Kolkata.

-He has some contributions in the field of coupled cluster based methods of Quantum Chemistry.
-His major scientific accomplishments include rigorous development of expectation value as well as extended coupled-cluster functional and development of the response properties to multi-reference coupled cluster (MRCC) theory.
-He has developed a non-iterative approximation to coupled-perturbed Kohn-Sham density functional theoretic equations to calculate non-linear properties, which is implemented in the developers' version of deMon code.
+He has made contributions in the field of coupled cluster-based methods of quantum chemistry.
+He also developed expectation value and the response properties to multi-reference coupled cluster theory, as well as extended coupled-cluster functions.
+He has developed a non-iterative approximation to coupled-perturbed Kohn-Sham density functional theoretic equations to calculate non-linear properties.

-He has also made contributions in the area of reactivity descriptors, highlighting the conditions of validity of the principle of maximum hardness, deriving the qualitative relation of hardness with polarizability, establishing Hirshfeld population in the calculation of condensed Fukui functions, and developing the local hard-soft-acid-base principle for molecular recognition.
-Further, among his major scientific contributions is the study of anti-aromaticity in metal clusters using ab initio molecular dynamics (AIMD), study of structure, electron localization function, and magnetic ring currents.
-He has addressed the theoretical incorporation of Sn-into Beta Zeolites theoretically using AIMD and is actively engaged in the computational study of the hydrogen storage properties of materials.
+He has also made contributions in the area of reactivity descriptors; he established Hirshfeld population in the calculation of Fukui functions and developed the local hard-soft-acid-base principle for molecular recognition.
+He also studied anti-aromaticity in metal clusters.

-Academic background
+Education

-He obtained his master's degree from the Indian Institute of Technology (Kanpur) in 1977 and his doctorate from the University of Calcutta, working at the Indian Association for the Cultivation of Science (IACS), supervised by Debashis Mukherjee.
-He was subsequently a post-doctoral researcher at the University of Florida with Rodney J. Bartlett in 1986.
+Sourav obtained his master's degree from the Indian Institute of Technology (Kanpur) in 1977 and his doctorate from the University of Calcutta.
+He worked at the Indian Association for the Cultivation of Science (IACS).
+He was subsequently a postdoctoral researcher at the University of Florida with Rodney J. Bartlett in 1986.

-Awards and honor's
+Awards and honours

-Sourav Pal is a recipient of various awards and honors.
+Sourav Pal is the recipient of the following awards and honors.